mhadikazemian/NestShop/README.md

 # NestCommerce
-NestCommerce is a microservices-based e-commerce platform built with NestJS, PostgreSQL, Redis, and Azure Kubernetes Services
+NestCommerce is a modern e-commerce platform that leverages the power of microservices, Kubernetes, and cloud technologies to provide a scalable, robust, and highly available solution for online businesses.
+Built with NestJS, PostgreSQL, Redis, and Azure Kubernetes Services, NestCommerce offers a flexible and modular architecture that enables developers to easily add new features and services as their business grows.
+With its RESTful APIs, advanced caching, and container orchestration capabilities, NestCommerce is the perfect choice for businesses that demand high performance, reliability, and security.